athiyarastogi/Regression-Analysis---Housing-Values-in-Boston/README.md

-This is a class project for the course Regression Analysis, where I, along with 3 more teammates have done Regression Analysis to predict the future value of houses in Boston based on median house values.
+This is a class project for the course Regression Analysis, where I, along with 3 more teammates have done Regression Analysis to create a predictive model to explain median value of homes in Boston.

 **Note** : Median house values are used because they are more accurate as compared to mean values.
 Median values are not affected by outliers.